Kim Jong Nam trial: Indonesian suspect freed after Malaysian prosecutors drop charges

 Indonesian ambassador to Malaysia Rusdi Kirana told reporters: "We are pleased with the court decision.
 We will try to fly Siti back to Indonesia today or as soon as possible."

-It was a surprise move as the court had been scheduled to hear Huong - who was in court alongside Aisyah - testify on Monday.
+It was a surprise move as the court had on Monday been scheduled to hear the testimony of Huong - who was in court alongside Aisyah.

-Her case was suspended in December as her lawyers argued with prosecutors over access to statements made by seven witnesses.
+Lawyers for Huong, who sobbed in court as the charge against Aisyah was dropped, said they were seeking an adjournment.